awsdocs/amazon-cloudfront-developer-guide/doc_source/creating-response-headers-policies.md

 # Creating response headers policies<a name="creating-response-headers-policies"></a>

-You can use a response headers policy to specify the HTTP headers that Amazon CloudFront adds to HTTP responses\.
-For more information about response headers policies and why to use them, see [Adding HTTP headers to CloudFront responses](adding-response-headers.md)\.
+You can use a response headers policy to specify the HTTP headers that Amazon CloudFront adds or removes in HTTP responses\.
+For more information about response headers policies and reasons to use them, see [Adding or removing HTTP headers in CloudFront responses](modifying-response-headers.md)\.

-You can create a response headers policy in the CloudFront console, with AWS CloudFormation, with the AWS Command Line Interface \(AWS CLI\), or with the CloudFront API\.
+You can create a response headers policy in the CloudFront console\.
+Or you can create one by using AWS CloudFormation, the AWS Command Line Interface \(AWS CLI\), or the CloudFront API\.
 After you create a response headers policy, you attach it to one or more cache behaviors in a CloudFront distribution\.

-Before you create a custom response headers policy, you should see if one of the [managed response headers policies](using-managed-response-headers-policies.md) fits your use case\.
-If so, you can attach the managed policy to your cache behavior without needing to create a custom policy\.
+Before you create a custom response headers policy, check if one of the [managed response headers policies](using-managed-response-headers-policies.md) fits your use case\.
+If one does, you can attach it to your cache behavior\.
+That way, you don't need to create or manage your own response headers policy\.

 ------
 #### [ Console ]